rshom/old_site/resume.md

 ---
 ## Experience

-For more information on my specific duties, [download my full resume]().
+For more information on my specific duties, [download my full resume](/hire).

 ### Cryptologic Warfare Officer
 **Navy Information Operations Command and Other** _2012-2016_ Pearl Harbor, HI

 Cryptologic Warfare Officers are directly involved in every aspect of Naval operations – delivering information to decision makers by attacking, defending and exploiting networks to capitalize on vulnerabilities in the information domain.

-- Collected, processed, analyzed and reported real-time signal intelligence
+- Collected, processed, analyzed and reported real-time signal intelligence.
-- Planned and delivered information warfare effects during exercises and operations
+- Planned and delivered information warfare effects during exercises and operations.
 - Led Information Dominance personnel across a variety of military operations
-- Oversaw the work of Cryptologic Technicians – Enlisted Sailors who serve as specialists in cryptology
+- Oversaw the work of Cryptologic Technicians, Enlisted Sailors who serve as specialists in cryptology.

 ---
 ## Technical Skills